Azure/wordpress-linux-appservice/WordPress/Configuring AFD with your WordPress site.md

 Configuring AFD with WordPress

-1. In the Advanced tab of WordPress create, CDN maybe selected by default.
-Disable CDN to enable AFD options.
+1. From the [WordPress Create page](https://ms.portal.azure.com/#create/WordPress.WordPress), navigate to the Advanced tab.
+Default Azure CDN will be selected and AFD is shown in disabled mode as shown in the below screenshot:

 ![Advanced Tab](./media/WP-Advancedtab.jpg)

 2. Select Enable AFD check box